oom-ai/oomstore/README.md

 </p>

 You can interact with oomstore with CLI, Go API or Python API.
 See [Architecture](https://oom.ai/docs/architecture) for more details.

-## Features

-Compared to other feature store implementations, oomstore has its edges:

-- Fast.
-Benchmark shows oomstore performs QPS > 50k and latency < 0.3 ms using Redis as the Online Store.
-For more details, see [benchmark](https://oom.ai/docs/benchmark).
-- Pluggable.
-We support a wide range of databases already (see below), and there are more to come.
-  - Online Store: DynamoDB, Redis, TiKV, Cassandra, TiDB, PostgreSQL, MySQL, SQLite.
-  - Offline Store: Snowflake, Redshift, BigQuery, TiDB, PostgreSQL, MySQL, SQLite.
-  - Metadata Store: TiDB, PostgreSQL, MySQL, SQLite.
-- Simple.
-In the minimal, oomstore can run aganist a single MySQL/PostgreSQL database.
-This helps get started quickly, and you can always switch to a different database later without having to rewrite your code.

 ## Quickstart